 These are not all my favorite Lightroom shortcuts.
 One of my absolute favorites is "N" for snapshots, but I don't want to get into what snapshots are in this post.
 However, if you have time you should click over to the tutorial we have on snapshots.

-There are many Lightroom shortcuts, but you do not need to learn them all at once or even start using them immediately.
+There are many Lightroom shortcuts.
+You do not need to learn them all at once or even start using them immediately.
 Learn a few and apply them, then move on to a few more.
 Slow and steady wins the race.

 Do you have any questions or comments about Lightroom Develop Module Shortcuts?
 Leave us a comment below - we would love to hear from you!
 And please share this post using the social sharing buttons (we really appreciate it)!